-We quickly forget how American Airlines has landed us at Miami International as soon as we step out of the airport to search for a taxi that is large enough to fit 4 people with 6 suitcases.
+We quickly forget how American Airlines has landed us at Miami International as soon as we step out of the airport to search for a taxi that is large enough to fit four people with six suitcases.

 – “May you take us to the Fontainebleau hotel?” we cheerfully chirp to the driver.